By Convo Team • Published April 10, 2026 • Last updated April 10, 2026

 Data-driven, thorough, precise

-Prepares thoroughly, asks "what does the data say?", catches details others miss
+Prepares thoroughly, asks "what does the data say?", catches details others miss.

 The Driver